Germanunkol/Affair/README.md

 ## Remarks: ##

-Maximum size of a message is 4 GB.
+Maximum size of a message is 4 GB (to be more precise: 256^4 bytes).
 You should always stay well below, of course - but hey, I won't stop you.

 ## Server lists: ##
 ### Online: ###